yasmin964/hhru_scraper/README.md

 # Sales Manager Skills Analysis from hh.ru

-This project analyzes key skills required for sales managers based on job postings from hh.ru (Russia's leading job platform).
+This project analyzes key skills required for sales managers based on job postings from hh.ru.

 ## 📊 Project Overview